 "No, it's no bother, and you don't have to call me Mrs Mansfield.
 Call me Mum."

-Terry's mother looked at me as if sensing the emotion as I showed a longing but also a fear of saying the word.
+Terry's mother looked at her as if sensing the emotion as she showed a longing but also a fear of saying the word.
 "Come on then, Jane, perhaps I could do with some help."

 "TERRY!"
-The shout went across the bar-room as Brian spotted us walking into The Guildford Arms.
-He rushed across to greet Terry, though his eyes seemed to be on me.
+The shout went across the bar-room as Brian spotted them walking into The Guildford Arms.
+He rushed across to greet Terry, though his eyes seemed to be on Jane.
 "Wow, I just love a woman in uniform, are you wearing stockings and suspenders?"
-I laughed, but my face flushed a little.
+Jane laughed, but her face flushed a little.
 "She's bloody gorgeous, Tel, can you get me one of them?"